Aetherinox/reprepro/README.md

 ### Add Package

 There are two ways you can add a package:
-1. For all arcitectures
+1. For all architecture
-2. For specific arcitecture
+2. For specific architecture

 <br />

-#### Specific Arcitecture
+#### Specific architecture

 To add a new package to your repository database for a specific architecture.
 Change `amd64` to any of the following: